wiseman-timelord/TimeBars/README.md

 - **Automatic Dependency Management:** Installer handles virtual environment and all requirements automatically.

 ### Preview
-- The Fixed New NiceGUI interface
+- The Fixed New NiceGUI interface (v2.03)
 # ![main_windows](media/interface.jpg)
-- There is a nice batch menu to, install or launch...
+- There is a nice batch menu to, install or launch (v2.0?)...
 ```
 =============================================================================
                   _____ _                ____